0xrudi/Alix-MVP/README.md

     UserProfile.js
     WalletManager.js
     WelcomePage.js
-    CatalogViewPage.js
-    ErrorBoundary.js
   utils/
+    logger.js
     web3Utils.js
   App.js
+  global.css
+  global.js
+  index.css
   index.js
   polyfills.js
+  styles.js
 public/
   index.html
 .env
 config-overrides.js
 package.json
 README.md
+ROADMAP.md
 ```

 ## Component Breakdown

 - `App.js`: The main component that manages the application state and routing between different pages.
-- `WelcomePage.js`: Displays the initial welcome screen and onboarding process for new users.
 - `HomePage.js`: Shows a dashboard with quick actions and overview of the user's NFTs and catalogs.
-- `MenuModal.js`: Provides navigation between different pages of the application.
-- `LibraryPage.js`: The main page for viewing and managing NFT catalogs.
-It includes filtering options and catalog creation.
+- `LibraryPage.js`: The main page for viewing and managing NFT collections.
+It includes filtering options, catalog creation, and bulk actions.
 - `ProfilePage.js`: Allows users to manage their profile and connected wallets.
-- `UserProfile.js`: Handles user profile information, including avatar and nickname.
-- `WalletManager.js`: Manages the connection and configuration of user wallets, including ENS resolution.
 - `NFTGrid.js`: Displays a grid of NFTs, used within the LibraryPage component.
 - `NFTCard.js`: Represents an individual NFT card within the NFTGrid, showing NFT details and actions.
 - `CatalogViewPage.js`: Displays the contents of a specific catalog and allows for NFT management within that catalog.
-- `ErrorBoundary.js`: Provides error handling for the entire application.
+- `WalletManager.js`: Manages the connection and configuration of user wallets, including ENS resolution.

+## Recent Developments

+- Implemented a new selection mode for bulk actions on NFTs.
+- Added functionality to create new catalogs and add NFTs to existing catalogs in bulk.
+- Improved spam marking functionality to support both individual and bulk actions.
+- Enhanced the user interface for a more intuitive catalog management experience.
+- Optimized NFT fetching and display for improved performance.

 ## Utils